ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `keystore-directory` (string):

 The directory that contains private keys.
 Can be given as a relative path.
 If empty, uses a temporary directory at `coreth-keystore`.
-Defaults to empty string.
+Defaults to the empty string (`""`).

 #### `keystore-external-signer` (string):

 Specifies an external URI for a clef-type signer.
-Defaults to the empty string (not enabled).
+Defaults to the empty string (`""` as not enabled).

 #### `keystore-insecure-unlock-allowed` (bool):

 If true, allow users to unlock accounts in unsafe HTTP environment.
-Defaults to false.
+Defaults to `false`.

 ### State Sync Settings